The Heartbreak Kid (1972 film)

-The Heartbreak Kid is a 1972 American romantic black comedy film directed by Elaine May and written by Neil Simon, starring Charles Grodin, Cybill Shepherd, Jeannie Berlin, Audra Lindley, Eddie Albert, and Doris Roberts.
+The Heartbreak Kid is a 1972 American romantic black comedy film directed by Elaine May and written by Neil Simon, starring Charles Grodin, Cybill Shepherd, Jeannie Berlin, Audra Lindley, Eddie Albert and Doris Roberts.
 It is based on the short story "A Change of Plan", written by Bruce Jay Friedman and first published in Esquire in 1966.

-In the film, a self-absorbed salesman (Grodin) marries his girlfriend (Berlin) after a short courtship.
-During his honeymoon, the salesman increasingly tires of his bride, finding that her earlier habits during courtship now irritate and repel him.
-Before the end of the honeymoon the salesman falls for a college-aged heiress (Shepherd) and impulsively courts her against her father's (Albert) wishes.
+In the film, self-absorbed salesman Lenny Cantrow (Grodin) marries his girlfriend Lila Kolodny (Berlin) after a short courtship.
+During his honeymoon, Lenny increasingly tires of Lila, finding that her earlier habits during courtship now irritate and repel him.
+Before the end of the honeymoon the salesman falls for college-aged heiress Kelly Corcoran (Shepherd) and impulsively courts her against her father Duane's (Albert) wishes.

+The film garnered positive reviews upon its release.
 At the 45th Academy Awards, Berlin was nominated for Best Supporting Actress, and Albert for Best Supporting Actor.
 The Heartbreak Kid was ranked number 91 on AFI's 100 Years...
-100 Laughs, a list of the funniest American films ever made, and was remade in 2007.
+100 Laughs, a list of the funniest American films ever made.
+A remake was made in 2007.

 Plot

-In New York City, emotionally shallow, self-absorbed sporting goods salesman named Lenny Cantrow finds himself in an awkward situation with a girlfriend named Lila when he attempts to make love to her.
-Lila, an earnest young woman who expects long-term emotional commitment from Lenny, declares herself chaste until marriage.
-Stymied by her resistance, Lenny hastily weds her in a traditional Jewish ceremony and they head to Miami Beach for the honeymoon.
-Freed from the shackles of her abstinence, Lila becomes precocious which sets Lenny aback.
-Lenny makes love to her numerous times on the way down to Miami and finds himself repulsed and disappointed with his decision to marry.
+In New York City, after a short courtship, emotionally shallow, self-absorbed Lenny Cantrow, a sporting goods salesman, is married to Lila, an earnest young woman who expects long-term emotional commitment from Lenny.

-In Miami, Lenny is happy to go to the beach alone and meets Kelly Corcoran, a beautiful WASP college student on holiday with her wealthy parents.
-When Lila is severely sunburned, Lenny quarantines her to their hotel room while he engages in a series of contrived shenanigans to rendezvous with Kelly, lying to Lila about his whereabouts and making up outlandish stories to explain his disappearances.
+During their honeymoon in Miami Beach, Lenny meets and pursues the beautiful but shallow Kelly Corcoran, a college student on holiday with her wealthy parents.
+When Lila is severely sunburned, Lenny quarantines her to their hotel room while he engages in a series of rendezvous with Kelly, lying to Lila about his whereabouts and making outlandish stories to explain why he was late.
 Lenny tells Kelly that she is the woman he has been "waiting for" all of his life, and that he just "timed it wrong".
-Over a period of three days, Lenny meets secretly with Kelly and inserts himself into her family vacation, much to the anger of Kelly's father.
-To add to the absurdity, Lenny "lays his cards on the table" to Kelly's parents explaining his awkward situation and impulsively commits to ending his short-lived marriage to Lila and following Kelly back to the Midwest.
-Meanwhile, the youthful Kelly appears indifferent to the situation and finds herself amused by Lenny's increasingly desperate behavior.
+After meeting with Kelly several times over the course of only three days, Lenny impulsively ends his marriage in order to pursue an indifferent Kelly, leaving Lila heartbroken after only five days of marriage.